 Later, we had a very interesting discussion about how we should show languages in the drop-down language selector.

 Language displayed in the same language

 This is currently how MediaWiki handles language selection in most cases, because this system is considered to be the most language-neutral (see my previous article on this topic).
-The language picker in your Wikipedia (or other MediaWik-based wiki) user preferences is an example if this:
+The language picker in your Wikipedia (or other MediaWik-based wiki) user preferences is an example of this.